Steps to organising your placement

 Find a placement

 There are three options for setting up your PhD placement:

 Apply for an existing opportunity organised by the university

-- Opportunities specifically developed for Grand Union DTP students are advertised on the GU DTP website and can be found here.
+- Opportunities specifically developed for Grand Union DTP students will be advertised on the GU DTP website.
 Further opportunities can may be found on your institution’s respective Careers portals: see here for Oxford, Brunel and the OU.